LioQing/wgpu-3dgs-editor/README.md

 You may read the documentation of the following traits and structs for more details:
 - [`Editor`]: The struct that manages the necessary buffers and applies the selection and modification.
 - [`Modifier`]: The trait for modification operations, may be used to define custom modifiers.
-    - [`BasicModifiersBundle`]: A built-in modifier bundle that enables some basic color and transformation modifications.
+- [`BasicModifier`]: A built-in modifier that enables some basic color and transformation modifications.
 - [`SelectionBundle`]: A struct can evaluate selection for each Gaussian, may also call custom selection operations.
-    - [`BasicSelectionModifier`]: A built-in selection modifier that enables box and sphere selections, and manages the necessary buffers.
+- [`SelectionModifier`]: A struct that applies selection and then modification, may be used to define custom selection modifiers.
 - [`NonDestructiveModifier`]: A struct that applies modifications without changing the original Gaussians, it achieves this by storing an original copy of the Gaussians.

 ### Basic Editor

-You can use [`Editor`] and [`BasicSelectionModifier`] to manage the selection and modification of Gaussians with the built-in basic operations.
+You can use [`Editor`] and [`SelectionModifier::new_with_basic_modifier`] to manage the selection and modification of Gaussians with the built-in basic operations.
 Here's a simple example:

 ```rust
 use wgpu_3dgs_editor as gs;